 - See all our desserts and treats!

-Did you make this recipe?
 Or any other delicious recipes on my site?
-If so, please leave a ★★★★★ star rating and drop a 📝 comment below!
-Ensure you’re not missing a thing; you can follow along with me on Pinterest, Facebook, and Twitter!
-For more easy, delicious homemade recipes!
+If so, please leave a ★★★★★ star rating below and a 📝 comment sharing your thoughts!

 Easy Halloween Cookie Bars